-- 26 (1) The Chairman shall chair general meetings if present and willing to do so. - (2) If the Chairman is unwilling to chair the meeting or is not present within ten minutes of the time at which a meeting was due to start the Deputy Chairman shall chair the meeting if present and willing to do but if he is unwilling to chair the meeting or is not present within then minutes of the time at which the meeting was due to start- - (a) the directors present, or - (b) (if no directors are present), the meeting, must appoint a director or member to chair the meeting, and the appointment of the chairman of the meeting must be the first business of the meeting.
+- 26 (1) The Chairman shall chair general meetings if present and willing to do so. - (2) If the Chairman is unwilling to chair the meeting or is not present within ten minutes of the time at which a meeting was due to start the Deputy Chairman shall chair the meeting if present and willing to do but if he is unwilling to chair the meeting or is not present within then minutes of the time at which the meeting was due to startmust appoint a director or member to chair the meeting, and the appointment of the chairman of the meeting must be the first business of the meeting.